 Being debt-free is amazing and wonderful!
 It’s completely possible and you just need to start with baby steps.
 Small and constant steps towards paying your debt will gain momentum and become easier and easier each month.

-It’s possible, just make a plan and start!
+It’s possible, just make a plan and start unwinding the debt spiral!